 - Physical skill acquisition and the development of a fit and healthy lifestyle.

 - Improved achievement and attainment across a range of curricular subjects.

 Find out more about our next expedition to the Galapagos Islands here:

 Find out more about our next Camps International Expedition to the incredible Galapagos Islands here!

 Camps International are global leaders in ethical and sustainable school expeditions and offer fully-supported life-enhancing school expeditions across Africa, Asia and South America.

-We travelled to Tanzania in 2017 and our current expedition team is going out to Cambodia in July 2019.
+We travelled to Tanzania in 2017 and our expedition team went to Cambodia in July 2019.
 We plan to visit the Galapagos Islands in 2021.

 If you would like to know more about our Camps International School Expeditions, please contact Miss E Walsh for more information.